wpsharks/core/README.md

-# core
+## Core PHP library used by WebSharks, Inc.

-Core PHP library used by WebSharks, Inc.
+A work in progress.